-Prior to budget conversations this past year, the police department conducted a staffing analysis using the Police Allocation Model (PAM) tool developed by the National Highway Transportation Safety Administration.
+Before budget conversations this past year, the police department conducted a staffing analysis using the Police Allocation Model (PAM) tool developed by the National Highway Transportation Safety Administration.
 This model takes into account the area of the city, miles of roadway, total calls for service, traffic collisions, response times, officer's use of accrued leave time, community-oriented policing activities, and numerous other factors to determine ideal staffing levels for the department.
-Prior to producing this annual report, this analysis was redone using the most current data available.
-The current staffing of the police department is ten full-time officers including the Chief of Police and Captain.
-The PAM results indicated that the police department should be staffed by 18 full-time officers in order to adequately patrol the city and provided high-quality service to our citizens.
-Thanks to the two newly added patrol officers, we have significantly closed the gap between recommended staffing and actual staffing for the patrol officer position.
+Before producing this annual report, this analysis was redone using the most current data available.
+The current staffing of the police department is eleven full-time officers including the Chief of Police and Captain.
+The PAM results indicated that the police department should be staffed by 24 full-time officers to adequately patrol the city and provide high-quality service to our citizens.
+With the addition of a new officer in the current budget, we are reducing the gap between recommended staffing and our current staffing however the department remains understaffed.
 A breakdown of current staffing and PAM results is provided in the table and chart below.
 This is included as a reference only and a reminder that we need to consider additional staffing increases for the police department in the future.

 Type of Position Current Staffing PAM Recommended Staffing

-Command / Other Staff 2 4
+Command / Other Staff 2 6

-Field Supervisors 1 4
+Field Supervisors 1 6

-Patrol Officers 7 10
+Patrol Officers 8 12

-Total 10 18
+Total 11 24